Welcome to the Department of Social Work

 The program operates dynamically in the context of the broad liberal arts education and the particular social service needs of the region.
 Our program is accredited by the Council on Social Work Education and provides a personalized, hands-on approach to baccalaureate social work education.

-Meet the New Team!
+Meet the Department!